New National Geographic docuseries takes unprecedented look back at Oklahoma City bombing

 "The last day I was in the hospital, eight days after the bombing, I remember looking out of the window and seeing, in the middle of the day, all of the cars driving with headlights on," she said.
 "People were doing that as a symbol of love and hope and support.
 I just remember that spirit of how people came together to help."

-"Oklahoma City Bombing: One Day in America" premieres April 2 on National Geographic and April 3 on Disney+ and Hulu.
+"Oklahoma City Bombing: One Day in America" premiered April 2 on National Geographic and is streaming now on Disney+ and Hulu.

 Disney is the parent company of National Geographic, Disney+ and Hulu.